The Babadook (2014) – horror film review

-And after much anticipation – “the scariest film ever made!” – I didn’t want to build it up too much, because often that just leads to disappointment.
-So I didn’t read many reviews and just waited until…..well I was ready to scare the shit out of myself I suppose.
+And after much anticipation – “the scariest film ever made!” – I didn’t want to build it up too much because often that just leads to disappointment.
+So I didn’t read many reviews and I didn’t look up anything.
+I just waited until…..well I was ready to scare the shit out of myself I suppose.

-Anyway, the story appears to be fairly simple – Amelia is a widow and single mother, struggling to keep things together as she brings up her difficult, six year old son Samuel and works in a care home – all the time still mourning for her good looking husband who died whilst she was in labour with Samuel.
+Anyway, the story appears fairly simple – Amelia is a widow and single mother, struggling to keep things together as she brings up her difficult young son Samuel and works in a care home – all the time still mourning for her good looking husband who died whilst she was in labour with Samuel.

 So the household is not the happiest and has rather a lonely feel.
-It’s clear that Amelia is struggling and the pair don’t have much help from family or friends.
-It’s a dark film – both literally and figuratively.
-There is a huge emphasis on Amelia and Samuel being isolated and alone – I’d even go as far as to say it’s depressing.
+They are struggling and don’t have much help from family or friends.
+There is emphasis put on Amelia and Samuel being isolate and alone.
+It’s a daaaaark film maaaaan – both literally and figuratively – I’d even go as far as to say it’s slightly depressing.

 But I don’t want to give too much away.
-I believe most films are best watched with as little knowledge as possible.
-The less you know, the more surprised you will be!
-I mean unless you’ve been living in space or inside a submarine for the last six months you will know they find a book and then the creepy, old Mister Babadook makes an appearance in their home, hiding in the shadows and terrifying them both.
-That’s pretty much the premise but the mother/son relationship is more integral to the plot than I thought it would be.
+Most films are best watched with as little knowledge as possible and I mean unless you’ve been living in space or inside a submarine for the last six months you will know they find a book and then the creepy, old Mister Babadook makes an appearance in their home, hiding in the shadows and terrifying them both.

 So did I like The Babadook?
-Yes, I enjoyed it very much.
-I was glued to the screen and I thought it was original, very well written and acted – and it appealed to me a lot.
-But did I think it was really scary?
-The most terrifying film ever made?
-No, not particularly.
+Yes very much – I was glued to the screen and definitely thought it was highly original and extremely well written.
+But did I think it was the most terrifying film ever, ever, ever, ever, ever made?
+Well, no.

 All in all, I’d recommend this film very highly.
-Any fan of horror – well it goes without saying you should watch this, but don’t expect a run-of-the-mill things that go bump in the night set up.
-The Babadook has a lot more to offer – if you decide to let him in.
+Any fan of horror – well it goes without saying you NEED TO WATCH THIS – but don’t expect a run-of-the-mill things that go bump in the night kinda set up.
+The Babadook actually has a lot more to offer – if you decide to let him in.